 101 L&L APPROVED RESTAURANTS IN LA

-There are T O N S of restaurants in LA, and it can be near impossible to stay on top of what’s actually good and worth your time.
-No need to fret or feel overwhelmed my friend, that’s why I’m here!
+There are T O N S of restaurants in LA.
+So, it can be near impossible to stay on top of what’s actually good and worth your time.
+However, no need to fret or feel overwhelmed my friend, that’s why I’m here!
 I have spent about 50% of my time in Los Angeles dining, the other 50% has been spent in the gym just in case you were wondering, and this my go-to list of “Love & Loathing LA Approved” restaurants.
 They’re in no particular order and the list will change from time to time so be sure to check back in!

 Gjelina – breakfast, lunch, AND dinner.
 Abbot Kinney, an LA classic.

 Tasting Kitchen – brunch, hip, Abbot Kinney.

 Scopa Italian Roots – brunch, dinner, gorgeous spacious interior, secret bar.

 Gjusta – little sister to Gjelina, possibly more beloved by the locals, casual, breakfast/lunch.